8bitgeek/smallCPlus/cc/readme.md

+Toying with the idea of porting this compiler for ARM Cortex-M.

+Starting with porting it to a modern GCC compiler resulted in the
+following:

+- Created Makefile for Linux/GCC compiler.
+- Removed Terminating ^Z characters ala CP/M
+- Renamed functions which conflict with GCC keywords (const, jump, etc...)

+========= Original 'READ.ME' file from 1988 ========

 This Small-C/Plus compiler is based on the 'Small C Compiler with Floating Point (Z80)', SIG/M Volume 224.
 The new features it provides include: